Mithgol/node-webbbs/README.md

 * You may install JSHint globally (`npm install jshint -g`) or locally (`npm install jshint` in the directory of the WebBBS module).

 After that you may run `npm test` (in the directory of the WebBBS module).
-Only the JS code errors are caught.
+Only the JS code errors are caught; the code's behaviour is not tested.

 ## License